wp-plugins/wp-ecommerce-shop-styling/readme.txt

 == Changelog ==
 *   1.0: initial release
 *   1.2: added a new {#mailsubject#} placeholder and qtranslate functions
+*   1.3: define senders for shop mails and other wordpress mails and fixed problem with track&trace mail

 == Frequently Asked Questions ==
 please ask your questions in the comments [here](http://haet.at/wp-e-commerce-currency-helper/)